andre-st/amazon-wishless/README.md

   increase `SCRAPY_SETTINGS.DOWNLOAD_DELAY` in settings.py

 **Amazon wishlists without alternative price offers:**
-- since March 2020, Germans get Amazon's price -or- the lowest alternative price for items _not offered by Amazon_ (latter price _invisible_ on Amazon).
-They don't get alternative prices for items also offered by Amazon anymore
+- in some countries, Amazon no longer displays the alternative offers for items delivered by Amazon (in Germany since March 2020).
+We either get Amazon's price or the lowest alternative price for items _not offered by Amazon_ (although _invisible_ on Amazon)
   ![Wishlist Item](README-amazon.png?raw=true "Wishlist Item")
-  US-Amazon also has the new lists (possibly earlier).
-UK-Amazon still shows the old design.
 - I had played with another program-version that loads prices from the separate Offer-Listing page for each product (which would have included the shipping price too).
   Given the amount of products and requests, this failed due to Amazon's rate limiting